DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterdataloaded_event.md

 ### Description

-@short: Fires after data loading is complete
+@short: Fires after data loading has been completed

 ### Usage